-Whether driven by taking on more employees, an increase in production or expanding into a new location, moving into new premises is usually an exciting time for a business.
-Whilst taking on a commercial lease is part and parcel of the course of business life, it doesn’t mean that it should be considered low-risk.
+Whether driven by taking on more employees, increasing production or expanding into a new location, moving into new premises is usually an exciting time for a business.
+While taking on a commercial property lease is part and parcel of business life, it shouldn’t be considered low-risk.
 In fact, commercial leases can be extremely onerous – not only in the length of commitment usually required but also in the Tenant’s covenants (obligations) that come as part of the agreement.

-As an area of practice which we, as a firm, specialise in, we thought it would be useful to put together a list of perhaps the most serious obligations.
+As an area of practice in which we, as a firm, specialise, we thought it would be useful to put together a list of perhaps the most serious obligations.

 - Repair Obligations and Ingoing Schedule of Condition

 When signing a commercial lease, businesses will usually become liable for managing and covering the cost of maintenance and repair works to the property.
 Unfortunately, not all businesses realise the extent of their obligations, with some assuming that repair work will be covered by the landlord.
-In order to ensure tenants appreciate what they are potentially letting themselves in for, it is important to look carefully the repair covenant.
-In the event that the Landlord inists on an Full Repair and Insure (FRI) Lease, then when acting for Tenant we would always recommend having a Schedule of Condition prepared by a Chartered Surveyor to limit the extent of the repair obligation to the standard of repair at the time of entering into the Lease.
+In order to ensure tenants appreciate what they are potentially letting themselves in for, it is important to look carefully at the repair covenant.
+In the event that the Landlord exists on a Full Repair and Insure (FRI) Lease, then when acting for the Tenant, we would always recommend having a Schedule of Conditions prepared by a Chartered Surveyor to limit the extent of the repair obligation to the standard of repair at the time of entering into the Lease.
 As well as assessing the current state of repair of the property, a Surveyor can also advise on any looming issues and the potential cost of addressing these later on.